Teodor Boldur-Lățescu: Leaving Iași

 Bogdan reports that, despite the sonorous opposition, the officers' trial was eventually moved to Focșani, "and got buried there, simply for ever, as had been intended".
 The suspects' only punishment, he notes, was to be relocated to more remote garrisons.
-On 3 April 1868, Moldova appeared with red lettering and an etching of human tears, in order to mark the two-year anniversary of the 3 April riots.
+On 3 April 1868, Moldova appeared with red lettering and an etching of human tears, in order to mark the second anniversary of the 3 April riots.
 The issue explicitly accused Catargiu and Davila of being mass murderers.
 Later that month, Carol visited the Moldavian city again and stayed at the Rosnovanu house.
 According to Bogdan, Boldur-Lățescu retorted with an unsigned piece in the gazette Convențiunea, which claimed that Carol had cheated his Moldavian subjects, exposing the region and its capital to more severe exploitation.

 In July 1868, Moldova was reissued from Bacău and printed in Focșani, but returned to Iași before the end of that month.
 During August, it featured its publisher's definitive attack on C. A. Rosetti, as well as a promise (never fulfilled) that Moldova would also feature a French-language weekly edition, which was meant to publicize Romania's decay to an international audience.
 Also that year, Boldur-Lățescu published a translated edition of Dimitrie Cantemir's 1710s tract, Descriptio Moldaviae, as Scrisoarea Moldovei—based on the 1825 translation made at Neamț Monastery.
 He wrote the preface, which included his musings about the Moldavians being unfamiliar with their "ancient splendor", in which he identified the source of their political apathy.
 As noted by historian Andrei Pippidi, his preface has similarities with Sion's writings, including libelous claims about the genealogy of various boyar houses such as his Pillat adversaries.

+In 1867, Anica Boldur settled outstanding gambling debts by selling Mărăței mahala, a part of Piatra city that she had owned to her name.
+Teodor trained as a lawyer and registered with the bar association in Iași, marrying and divorcing a boyar lady, Tereza Exarhu.
+During early 1870, he was handling legal affairs for Mantu Daraban, and went public with claims that Daraban was a victim of corrupt practices by other lawyers, including Dimitrie Cornea.
+This prompted a disciplinary probe by the bar association, which ruled that Lățescu's allegation was "wholly inexact"; it also noted that Lățescu himself was "not included on any table of Romanian lawyers", and therefore that no disciplinary sanction against him was needed.